yuanchuan/node-watch/README.md

 ## Why?

 * Some editors will generate temporary files which will cause the callback function to be triggered multiple times.
-* When watching a single file the callback function will only be triggered once.
+* The callback function will only be triggered once on watching a single file.
 * <del>Missing an option to watch a directory recursively.</del>
 * Recursive watch is not supported on Linux or in older versions of nodejs.
 * Keep it simple, stupid.